EndPointCorp/end-point-blog/2020/03/02/symfony-quickstart.html.md

 ### Yarn

 Yarn is a package manager which we can use to manage client-side packages if we choose to (Symfony does not enforce its use).
-If you already have a NodeJS server installed, installing yarn is as simple as `sudo npm install -g yarn` with `-g` specifying a global installation.
-If you don’t have NodeJS installed, it’s worth [downloading](https://nodejs.org/en/download/).
+If you already have a Node.js server installed, installing yarn is as simple as `sudo npm install -g yarn` with `-g` specifying a global installation.
+If you don’t have Node.js installed, it’s worth [downloading](https://nodejs.org/en/download/).

 `yarn install` installs the dependencies of a project.
 You will need to run this (if Yarn is used in the project) when you first work with the project at least once, as well as whenever there’s a change in **package.json** (which serves the same purpose for Yarn as **composer.json** for Composer).